xma711/notebook/software_engineering/ansible/examples/01_ntp/README.md

 of course have to setup the public key in the container so that the host machine (and thus ansible) can access the container.

-In the book "Ansible for DevOps", the author uses centos in chapter 2, but in china it is quite inconvenient to download centos virtualbox image, so i use ubuntu docker image instead.
+In the book "Ansible for DevOps", the author uses centos in chapter 2.
+In my test ubuntu docker image is used instead.

 Use command line to ping